-“UCLA has been really good to me, and I have been appreciative,” Estrada said, looking back on his long career.
+“UCLA has been really good to me, and I have been appreciative,” Estrada said as he looked back on his long career prior to retiring.
 “They provided me with resources, opportunities, just an incredible amount.
 I can’t even begin to list the amount of things I’ve been able to do, in the department, at the university.
 And I’ve felt blessed.”

 But this was no twilight tour for Estrada.
 “You find yourself in a position of negotiating constantly, and UCLA is such a monster in terms of what’s going on, so many things happening, so many people, and there’s 3,700 members of the Academic Senate and you represent them as the spokesperson.”

-“I gave back a lot more than I was expecting,” said Estrada in his characteristic measured and understated style.
+“I gave back a lot more than I was expecting,” said Estrada earlier this year.
 “Some things were controversial.

 He added, “Leaders of the Academic Senate … work every day to make the faculty at UCLA the best that it can be.

-“It gives you a perspective,” he said.
+“It gives you a perspective,” he said of his time on the Academic Senate.
 “That’s why I can tell you I know for sure that UCLA is one of the best schools in the world because I’ve seen what we do and how it’s done to sustain that kind of quality.”